-Your survey access is based on your undergraduate degree completion term you specified in your Application for Degree (AFD) with the University Registrar.
+Your survey access is based on your undergraduate degree completion that you specified in your Application for Degree (AFD) with the University Registrar.

 The reason for First Destination reporting:

-To know the first outcomes of new grads after your undergraduate degree, whether seeking, employed, or continuing education, and other information related to career preparation and experience during college.
+To know the first destinations of new grads after your undergraduate degree, whether seeking, employed, or continuing education, and other information related to career preparation and experience during college.